IMG

 The Swannery was established during the 1040s by Benedictine Monks who built a monastery at Abbotsbury, where swans were farmed for food.
 St Peter’s monastery was destroyed in 1539 during the dissolution of the monasteries under King Henry VIII, but the ruins are still visible around St Nicholas’ Church and the breeding of swans has continued under the stewardship of the Ilchester Estates.
 The site is now part of the larger Fleet and Chesil Nature Reserve.

 The lagoon provides ideal sheltered habitat for ducks and geese, grebes, gallinules and waders.
 Waders often include Northern Lapwing, Eurasian Oystercatcher, Common Sandpiper and Black-tailed Godwit.
-Raptors including Eurasian Marsh Harrrier, Common Buzzard, Red Kite and Kestrel are commonly seen, while Osprey occur on migration.
+Raptors such as Eurasian Marsh Harrier, Common Buzzard, Red Kite and Kestrel are commonly seen, while Osprey occur on migration.
 Little Egrets are now resident and Cattle Egrets regular visitors, following their recent colonization of Britain.
 The reed beds have breeding Reed and Cetti's Warblers as well as Reed Buntings.

-The relatively sparse records on eBird amount to only around 170 species, which greatly underestimates the diversity of birds using the site.
-Veteran birder Steve Groves has recorded some 270 species over 34 years working at the reserve.
-Visitors may consult his blog "Steve's Swannery Sightings" for recent news and records.
+The relatively sparse records on eBird amount to only around 190 species, which greatly underestimates the diversity of birds using the site.
+Veteran birder Steve Groves has recorded some 270 species over 34 years working at the reserve (see his blog "Steve's Swannery Sightings").

 Delete exact location